nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

          :alt: nRF Desktop gaming mouse (bottom view)

       The switch is located at the bottom side of the gaming mouse, close to the optical sensor.
-      The mouse uses this switch also for changing dongle and Bluetooth LE peers, as described in the `BLE peer control`_ section.
+      The mouse uses this switch also for changing dongle and Bluetooth LE peers, as described in the `Bluetooth LE peer control`_ section.

    .. tab:: Desktop mouse